IAD-ZHDK/programming-basics/README.md

 #### Input Versions

 - FlappyProcessing_input_0
-	- PVector physics implementation is added

 - FlappyProcessing_input_1
 	- Collision detection is added for both simple circle and rectangular collisions
 	- A powerUp class is added, and a powerUp object now appears in the game

 - FlappyProcessing_input_2
+	- PVector physics implementation is added

+- FlappyProcessing_input_3
 	- A state machine is added, and keypress event to change between states

 - FlappyProcessing_input_3
-	- The sound library for processing is added
-	- A background sound loop is added
+	- A new class is added that demonstrates the use of importet graphics and sprite animation using arrays.
-	- Two sound effects are added for collision events